 Telemedicine (virtual office visits) via Doximity

 Telemedicine uses secure video conferencing to connect patients and physicians.
-Your telemedicine visit will be similar to an in-person medical office visit, except interactive video will allow you to see and communicate with a physician from home.
+Your telemedicine visit will be similar to an in-person medical office visit.
+Interactive video will allow you to see and communicate with a physician from home.
 The telemedicine encounter may include review of medical events, review of symptoms, vital signs and patient-assisted examination, review of laboratory results, and creation of a treatment plan, prescriptions, additional testing and follow-up as needed.
-Our systems use internet security protocols to protect confidentiality and data.